averdy/obsfit_mitgcm/README.md

 # Notes:
 - Input files are netcdf; they contain the observation(s) start time and duration, observed value(s) and associated uncertainty.
 If observations are made of more than 1 sample, the number of samples must be provided (otherwise it is assumed to be 1).
-Each sample is assigned a type (1 for temperature, 2 for salinity, 3 / 4 for zonal / meridional velocity, or 5 for SSH) as well as location (longitude, latitude, depth).
+Each sample is assigned a property type (T, S, SSH, etc) as well as location (longitude, latitude, depth).
 An optional weight gives the relative importance of each sample in calculating the observed value.
+- Sample types are assigned as integers: 1 for temperature, 2 for salinity, 3 / 4 for zonal / meridional velocity, or 5 for SSH
 - Observations with a positive duration are averaged in time, whereas a negative duration is used to indicate time integration, and instantaneous observations have duration=0; if no duration is provided duration=0 is assumed.
 - If no sample weights are provided, it is assumed that all samples are weighed equally.
 - During the model run, model values at sampled locations are saved in tiled files.